opsschool/curriculum/databases_101.rst

 What is a Database?
 ===================

-A database is a structured collection of data.
-The structure is usually defined to help model some aspect of reality.
-Typically data is stored using data-types to ensure data consistency.
-Data is usually presented in tables, but can also be presented in a variety of different forms.
+A database is a program or library that helps you store data.
+They usually impose some sort of structure to the data to assist with querying and filtering.
+The most common structure databases use to store data is a table, and most database will use multiple tables to store data.

+A table is composed of rows representing an item, and columns represent some attribute of that item; much like using a spreadsheet for a task list, where a row would be a task, and you would have a column for a task name, and a second column for whether it has been completed.

 What is a Relational Database?
 ==============================